 Using your senses lustfully is only a bad habit that you developed from poor choices.

-You are fighting hormones and habit.
+You are fighting hormones and habits.

 Habits can be completely eliminated in six weeks.